 All Finished 📜 🎉!

-Now, fixing that sql model and apply the rules we can run a fix command:$ sqlfluff fix models/marts/core/dim_customers.sql
+Now, fixing that sql model and applying the rules we can run a fix command:$ sqlfluff fix models/marts/core/dim_customers.sql

 ==== fixing violations ====